6 common mistakes to avoid when submitting your Student Visa Application

 Even students applying to extend their current student visa are required to demonstrate that they continue they meet the GTE requirements.
 The way you write this letter, and the documents you provide as evidence, will have a significant impact on whether your student visa is granted (or not).

-REMEMBER: the key word is temporary.
+REMEMBER: the keyword is temporary.
 The main purpose needs to be education.

-If Home Affairs ‘thinks’ you are coming to Australia with intention to study AND stay, your journey will be over before it begins.
+If Home Affairs ‘thinks’ you are coming to Australia with the intention to study AND stay, your journey will be over before it begins.
 Trust us.
 We’ve seen it, and the decision of Home Affairs is final and very rarely, successfully appealed.
 It’s like when a child gets a hard ‘NO’ from a parent; the conversation over, the end.